QuantEcon/lecture-source-py/source/rst/black_litterman.rst

 relative MSEs and the sampling frequency

--  We can see that with low-frequency data -- large values of :math:`h` -- the ratio of asymptotic rates approaches the IID case
+-  We can see that with low-frequency data -- large values of :math:`h` -- the ratio of asymptotic rates approaches the IID case.

 -  As :math:`h` gets smaller -- the higher the frequency -- the relative
    performance of the variance estimator is better in the sense that the ratio of asymptotic rates gets smaller.
-That is, as the time dependence gets more pronounced, the rate of convergence of the mean estimator's MSE deteriorates more than that of the variance estimator
+That is, as the time dependence gets more pronounced, the rate of convergence of the mean estimator's MSE deteriorates more than that of the variance estimator.